GDPRxiv/crawler/README.md

 _At any moment, use command 'pip3 list' to view all installed packages._

 1. Download [requirements.txt](https://github.com/GDPRxiv/crawler/blob/main/requirements.txt)
-    and place it in the directory that contains the virtual environment.
+    and place it in the working directory.
-2. Install package requirements
+2. Install package requirements (while in a virtual env if using one)
    ```sh
    pip3 install -r requirements.txt
    ```